CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-events.md

 ## Returned information

-after this call you receive a JSON with all the information you have requested.
+After this call you receive a JSON with all the information you have requested.

 The layout of this json is:

 ```json
 [
     {